 An open source message queue (MQ) software is used to handle a variety of tasks asynchronously.
 It is used to enable process-related asynchronous communication within IT systems with queue messaging system.
 Asynchronous communication means that the endpoints that are producing and consuming messages interact with only the queuing service, not with each other.
 Message queue mq provides asynchronous protocols to communicate remotely and at different times between senders and receivers.
 Messages consist of requests, replies, or alerts depending on the sender’s need.

 Open source message broker is an important part of software systems to send or receive messages in text and other formats.
 Message queuing service allows software applications to communicate and flow between various services within a system.
 Message queue software provides temporary message storage when the destination program is busy on other tasks.
 Internally, message broker software use a queue system to send or receive all messages and work on the principle of LIFO (Last-In, First-Out).
 Messages placed onto the queue are stored in lightweight buffer and then run in the background.

-The following blog article will help you to focus on the best message queue software options in the year 2021.
+The following blog article will help you to focus on the popular message brokers and best message queue software options in the year 2021.